Complete Next-to-Next-to-Leading-Order QCD Correction to $J/\psi \to 3\gamma$ Decay

 Before describing the calculation, we present the results for $\Gamma(J/\psi \rightarrow 3 \gamma)$:

 where the $\alpha^2_s$ term is obtained for the first time, and input parameters $\mu_R,\mu_\Lambda,m_c$ follow \cite{Feng:2012by}.
 With $\alpha_s(m_c)=0.388$ and $v^2=0.225$ as in \cite{Feng:2012by}, the NNLO decay rate in Eq.(1) unfortunately becomes large and negative again.
 Without this new term, the result in \cite{Feng:2012by} agreed with experiment.
-The large negative NLO results for $\alpha_s$ and $v^2$ were obtained over 40 years ago and have been cited extensively without a systematic prescription.
-Negative production rates also appeared in $e^+e^-\rightarrow J/\psi + J/\psi$ at QCD NLO~\cite{Gong:2008ce} and NNLO~\cite{Sang:2023liy,Huang:2023pmn}, indicating poor perturbative convergence in these cases.
+The large negative NLO results for $\alpha_s$ and $v^2$ were obtained over 40 years ago and have been cited extensively without a systematic prescription. {Even for $\Gamma(\Upsilon \rightarrow 3 \gamma)$, where the perturbative expansion convergence is much better than it for $J/\psi$, the NNLO result becomes negative.} Negative production rates also appeared in $e^+e^-\rightarrow J/\psi + J/\psi$ at QCD NLO~\cite{Gong:2008ce} and NNLO~\cite{Sang:2023liy,Huang:2023pmn}, indicating poor perturbative convergence in these cases.

 Factorization for exclusive processes must be implemented at the amplitude level.
 Therefore, fixed-order QCD corrections should be presented in an amplitude-level factorized form.
 This ensures that negative decay or production rates never appear in perturbative calculations for exclusive processes at any order.